lulzzz/datalayer/docs/docs/why/lower-cloud-cost.md

 Of course, you want to retrieve all the configuration and dataset you have created before pausing the cluster to avoid costs.

-Kuber offers this powerfull feature that we call `Cost Hibernation`.
+Kuber offers this powerfull feature called `Resource Cost Control`.

 ![Scale Workers](/images/datalayer/scale-workers.png "Scale Workers")